haris-im/cors-destroyer/README.md

+> [!WARNING]
+> The script is meant to request from a website that allows outside requests to a website that has cors enabled (github disallows it's own scripts to go somewhere else therefore executing any example on this repo will simply not work.
+If you wish to test them go to any website that allows them i.e https://www.google.com).

 # Cors Destroyer
 ## The new URL is here!
 - For any old member, the public resource wasn't working now it's back you may use the service without hosting one of your own.
 Thank you for your patience!